SUMMER MUSIC CAMPS

 Marianne Lauffer, Director

 The Conservatory offers a variety of summer music camps for toddlers to teens.
 Students with or without previous musical experience are eligible to attend.
-A separate brochure detailing the 2014 summer camps will be available in January.
+Information outlining the 2017 summer camps will be available in January on the website at www.rider.edu/conservatorycamps.
+Summer camp registration begins on January 16, 2017.
 Resident middle-school, high-school, and adult programs are offered through Westminster Choir College Continuing Education; call 609-924-7416 or go to www.rider.edu/woce.

 ENA BRONSTEIN BARTON PIANO SCHOLARSHIP

 This scholarship was established in Spring 2011 to honor Ena Bronstein Barton, the head of the piano department at Westminster Conservatory, member of the piano faculty at Westminster Choir College, and internationally acclaimed performer.
 Each spring, Conservatory piano teachers will nominate students in grades 9 through 11 who have studied with them for a minimum of two years.
 The student must be a talented and hardworking pianist—an all-around musician who studies theory and/or a second instrument at the Conservatory and exhibits the community spirit of the Conservatory.
-A panel of Conservatory piano teachers will review the applications and choose the recipient.
-The scholarship winner will receive a $200-per-term tuition remission to apply toward their piano study at the Conservatory in the following academic year.
+A panel of Conservatory piano teachers will choose the recipient and the scholarship winner receives a $250-per-term tuition remission to apply toward their piano study at the Conservatory in the following academic year.

 SCHOLARSHIP AWARDS COMPETITION